SoundSkote/skote-portfolio-site/src/posts/Blog01.md

 ![Lyra Control Asset List!](/blogImages/assetlist1.png "Lyra Control Asset List")
 ###### Figure xx.
 System that checking if the player is idle in "Birds_POS" blueprint.

 One extra thing I did was to adjust the audio listener.
 I realized while testing my sounds that the listener was my camera instead of my character.
 This is not a problem per se, but it results in panning  and distance feeling wrong sometimes.
-To make it sound better and more immersive, I overrode the audio listener following Bartosz Kamiński’s video (LINK) inside the character’s blueprint.
+To make it sound better and more immersive, I overrode the audio listener following [Bartosz Kamiński’s video](https://www.youtube.com/watch?v=KBzHTX-9BvE) inside the character’s blueprint.
 Now, when the character runs past a spawner, its loudness will peak when my character is next to it rather than when the camera is.

 ###Conclusions